Q. Describe the most common types of jobs you do for your clients.

 A. I am not the least or most expensive, but I am the best at what I do.
 I work with the client to give them exactly what they want regardless if it's Murals, faux finishes or face painting.
 I work very well with clients and students of all ages to make art understandable and doable regardless of age or ability.

 Q. What questions should a consumer ask to hire the right service professional?

 A. Most Important- "Do you use FDA approved for skin Facepaints" My answer- I ONLY use FDA approved paints specifically meant for skin.
 NO exceptions.

 "Do you have a 'Plan B' if a child is nervous to get painted, or shows signs of any skin rash or abnormality- Answer for me- Yes, I provide a drawing for the child on the spot- either a caricature or a drawing of the child's choice.

 "Can you create artwork to match our theme?"
 Answer- I am a true artist- I can create and compliment your theme very easily without any notice.

 Q. Why does your work stand out from others who do what you do?

-A. I have spent 18 years working with clients to create custom artwork in forms of murals, canvas art, face painting, and faux finishes.
+A. I have spent over 20 years working with clients to create custom artwork in forms of murals, canvas art, face painting, and faux finishes.
 I work extremely well with my client to understand what they want and I execute that desire.
 I work very quickly, but more important to me than the time requirement, is that I get it right and the client is totally satisfied.

 As a part of my work ethic, I take the time, buy the better products and do the extra work required to really insure that the mural or finish is created well from the prep work to the final protective coating to ensure years of enjoyment.